lzec97/OS-Experiment/README.md

-An Implemention of GXU Operating System course's experiment.
+An Implementation of GXU Operating System course's experiment.